Privacy Policy

 c.
 Comply with requests from Supervisory Authorities

-3. Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+1. Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override these interests.

 a.
 Direct Marketing